Are you looking for a good Windows Server provider?

 From this section you could Create New, Upload, Copy, Move, Remove files and folders in your project.

 This section contains information about all installed apps.
 The None value in the Installation path column means that the app is external.
 Such an app cannot be installed on any of your websites, it only provides a link to an external service.
-From here you can install the most popular CMS or forums apps as WordPress, joomla, Drupal etc…
+From here you can install the most popular CMS or forums apps like WordPress, Joomla, Drupal, etc…

 4. Set your DNS records